Slivered/Proyecto_1/README.md

 * [Numpy](https://numpy.org/doc/stable/) is the fundamental package for scientific computing in Python.
 * [Pickle](https://docs.python.org/3/library/pickle.html) is used to store safely a list outside of your notebook, so if your kernel shuts down you won't lose any data.
 * [Selenium](https://www.selenium.dev/documentation/webdriver/) is a web scraping tool and it's great for automating your webscraping
-* [Fuzzywuzzy](https://pypi.org/project/fuzzywuzzy/)it's an incredible tool used to match strings and keep the most similar string you desire.
+* [Fuzzywuzzy](https://pypi.org/project/fuzzywuzzy/) it's an incredible tool used to match strings and keep the most similar string you desire.
 * [pymysql](https://dev.mysql.com/doc/) is the DataBase that ill be using for this project.
 * [sqlalchemy](https://docs.sqlalchemy.org/en/14/) is used to work with mysql through python and make querys.
 * [Getpass](https://docs.python.org/3/library/getpass.html) is used to hide your mysql password.